mungitoperrito/mungitoperrito.github.io/notes_pages/notes_h.md

 ## Haskell

-If `ghc`and the other Haskell tools are installed under `stack` the command line calls are different.
+If `ghc`and the other Haskell tools are installed under `stack`, the command line calls are different.

 ### Configuration